jleekwen/google-forms-voucher-dispenser/README.md

 * Automatic timestamping
 * FIFO redemption queue
 * Tracks remaining balance for each voucher
-* Automatically rotates to the next oldest card
+* Automatically rotates to the next oldest voucher
 * Supports full redemption ("All")
 * Displays:

   * Current remaining balance
-  * Number of cards remaining after the current card
+  * Number of vouchers remaining after the current voucher
-* Automatically hides the image when no cards remain
+* Automatically hides the image when no vouchers remain

 ---